Hollybrook Cemetery: History

 The first burial in the cemetery took place on 5 March 1913.
 During World War I, Southampton was designated "No 1 Port" – the primary point of departure for soldiers heading to the front, and for wounded servicemen arriving back in the United Kingdom.
 Along with other locations in the city, the Shirley Warren Infirmary (now Southampton General Hospital) was used as a military hospital during the conflict.
 Hollybrook Cemetery contains 113 Commonwealth war graves from the First World War, most of them located in a distinct plot close to the cemetery's main entrance.

-The Hollybrook Memorial, located close to this plot, was erected to commemorate 1897 personnel from the Commonwealth land and air forces whose graves are unknown.
+The Hollybrook Memorial, located close to this plot, was erected to commemorate 1,956 personnel from the Commonwealth land and air forces whose graves are unknown.
 These are all individually named on the monument itself, and include those lost or buried at sea and those who died at home but whose bodies could not be retrieved.
 Built to a T. Newman design, the memorial was officially unveiled on 10 December 1930 by Sir William Robertson.

 Southampton also played a major part as a port in World War II, with 4.5 million tons of military equipment passing through the port, parts of the prefabricated harbours for the Normandy invasions being constructed in the city and acting as a base for the 14th Major Port Transportation Corps of the United States Army.
 The city was heavily damaged in the Southampton Blitz with significant loss of life.
 The cemetery contains 186 Commonwealth military graves from the Second World War, three of which are the graves of unidentified Merchant Navy seamen.

-The cemetery is home to a further 67 war graves of non-Commonwealth personnel, many of which were German.
+The cemetery is home to a further 67 war graves of non-Commonwealth personnel, many of whom were German.
 Two of the 67 non-Commonwealth military graves are unidentified.

 Among the buildings destroyed in the Southampton Blitz was All Saints' Church in the city centre.
 The remains of 403 people were transferred from the catacombs of that church to a communal grave in Hollybrook Cemetery in August 1944, prior to the demolition of the ruins of the church building.
 Stones gathered from bomb-damaged buildings in the city were used to construct a bench, located close to the chapel, to commemorate the civilian dead of the war; the bench was constructed by David Banks of Lymington.

 In the 1950s, an etched glass reredos screen was installed in the chapel by a local glass merchant, E R Wright & Son.

 Comedian Benny Hill was buried in Hollybrook Cemetery.
 His grave was subsequently broken into as a result of rumours that his collection of gold jewellery had been buried with him.

 In 2012, the city council decided to make the post of cemetery superintendent redundant; the role had included use of the Hollybrook Cemetery lodge as a place of residence for a nominal rent.
 The final postholder, Jim Emery, had been in the role for 26 years.